 - a.
 Open the Control Panel.
-For information about how to open Control Panel, see "Accessing administration tools" on page 212. - b.
+For information about how to open Control Panel, see "Accessing administration tools" on page 222. - b.
 Double-click User Accounts. - c.
 Click Change your password. - d.
 Enter the current password, and enter the password again to confirm it.
-The new password can be different from the password that you created in step - e.
-Click Change password and close the User Accounts window.
+The new password can be different from the password that you created in step 1 on page 168. - e.
+Click Change password and close the User Accounts page.